miayam/miayam.github.io/_posts/2017-09-28-day30-javascript-challenge.md

 What am I going to do now?
 I am going to learn React, I mean React's source code.
 I want to know how it works, not just how to use it smartly like those smart people out there.
+It must be hard.

 Why I choose React?
 Because Reddit use it in production and I am a big fan of Reddit.
-If Reddit, Craigslist, Mozilla, or Wikipedia happened to use Angular in production, I will learn and use Angular instead.
+If Reddit, Mozilla, or Wikipedia happened to use Angular in production, I will learn and use Angular instead.
 Just as simple as that.
-I don't care about the benchmark, comparison, speed, and whatnot.
+I am not fascinated by benchmark, comparison, speed, and whatnot.
 I am not Software Engineer and I don't make any decisions.
-I just want to follow my heart and my heart says React.
+If the team decided to use whatever technologies available, I won't mind it as long as the features delivered and the customers happy.
+The only thing that makes human happy is usefulness, so I intend to be useful, always!
 By the way, here's the [last demo](/demo_day30){:target="_blank"}.

 Here's how I finish the challenge.
 I will comment on it if it is somewhat necessary.